 - brownfields and contaminated sites – processes for cleaning up and redeveloping contaminated and underused industrial and commercial properties, like factories, gas stations and commercial/industrial waterfront properties

 - Fuels Safety Program – regulates the transportation, storage, handling and use of fuels in Ontario

 - the Regulatory Registry – information and consultation on regulatory initiatives that could affect Ontario businesses

 - the Ontario Land Registry – Ontario’s official record of land ownership documents, including deeds, mortgages and plans of survey for title

 The Government of Canada also has the Canadian Environmental Protection Act Registry, where you can find documents related to the federal administration of the Canadian Environmental Protection Act, 1999.

 This site is currently in beta.
 This means you can test out and use key features while we make tweaks, additions and improvements using your feedback.

 For now, only notices for policies, acts and regulations will be on this site.
-Instrument, exception and information notices will still be posted on the old registry.
+Instrument notices will still be posted on the old registry.

 Learn more about our process to develop the new registry and what beta means.

 There are a few terms we use in the registry that might not be familiar to you.